MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 8. The payment terms differ from the default payment terms for the customer.
 9. The settlement discounts differ from the default settlement discount for the customer.

 The blocking reason is displayed for each sales order in the hold list.
-If there are more than one reason for the hold, the reason will show as **Multiple**.
-You can use the **Blocking reasons** menu on the Action Pane to view all of the reasons why the sales order was placed on hold.
+If there's more than one reason for the hold, the reason will show as **Multiple**.
+You can use the **Blocking reasons** menu on the action pane to view all of the reasons why the sales order was placed on hold.
 You can also view the **Blocking reasons** in a FactBox.

 ### Releasing orders from the hold list for processing